tcunningham203/UCONN-challenge-02/README.md

 Added html, css files, folder structure.
 The reset CSS file was copied from Uconn folder 02- Advanced CSS.
 The html file was created by typing ! into the file and pressing enter to get the default start.

+Commit 03- "Header"
+Did all the html and CSS for the header.
+Added lots of bits from the previous project, then deleted and worked backward.
+Still have some placeholder text and html that will be changed and removed soon.